Oakland Coliseum: Planning and construction

 After approval from the city of Oakland as well as Alameda County by 1962, $25 million in financing was arranged.
 Plans were drawn for a stadium, an indoor arena, and an exhibition hall in between them.
 The architect of record was the San Francisco office of Skidmore, Owings & Merrill with Myron Goldsmith the principal design architect and the general contractor was Guy F. Atkinson Company.
-Preliminary site preparation began in the summer of 1961.
-Construction began in the spring of 1962.
+Preliminary site preparation began in the summer of 1961, and construction started the following spring.
 The construction schedule was delayed for two years due to various legal issues and cost overruns; the original design had to be modified slightly to stay within budget.